Now Reading

 Depending on who you ask, you are probably wondering why The Fast And The Furious: Tokyo Drift is either so low or high on this list.
 Truth be told, Tokyo Drift isn’t necessarily a good movie, but I’d be lying to myself if I said I didn’t enjoy every minute of its runtime.
 After taking part in an illegal street race, Sean Boswell (Lucas Black, 42) is forced to move with his father in Tokyo, Japan, to avoid a prison sentence in America.
 Once in his new home, he becomes fascinated with Tokyo’s dangerous ways of street racing as he’s trained by his new friend Han (Sung Kang, We Can Be Heroes) to become the best drifter in the underground race world.

 The plot here isn’t anything special: guy goes overseas and adapts to his new lifestyle, you know how it goes.
 What makes Tokyo Drift so ridiculously entertaining is Justin Lin’s way to inject new life into the franchise by giving us a self-aware action movie with a vibrant, messy tone and a completely different setting that allows for new and exciting race sequences.
 Tokyo Drift marks the first big step that would take the franchise into a much needed new direction.
 This movie doesn’t concern itself with trying to tell a compelling story, but instead has fun with what the title of these movies promises, fast cars.
 Do you believe any of these 30 year-old actors are actual high schoolers?
-Not even for a second, but it adds to the silliness of the tone The Fast Saga would be adapting moving forward.
+Not even for a second, but it adds to the silliness of the tone The Fast Saga would adopt moving forward.

 4. THE FATE OF THE FURIOUS